Factors Causing the American Obesity Epidemic

 We define an epidemic as “a widespread occurrence of an infectious disease in a community at a particular time.”
 (2) The Centers for Disease Control (CDC) has been tracking the rate of change in obese Americans for a couple decades now and have discovered we have an epidemic on our hands with numbers that are steadily growing each year.

 When you look at the graph above you will notice the obesity epidemic started in the mid 1970’s to early 1980’s with only 12-15% of adults at obesity rates.
-You can then see a steady increase in the amount of adults with obesity through the 1990’s into the 2000’s reaching 38% to 40% of the adult population classified as obese today.
+You can then see a steady increase in the amount of adults with obesity through the 1990’s into the 2000’s reaching 40% of the adult population classified as obese today.
 Almost as alarming is the steady increase in extremely obese adults now over 10%!

 These are staggering statistics!
 If we don’t reverse this trend soon the amount of change required to accommodate a larger sized population is going to need to rapidly evolve.
 We will also see rising healthcare costs and medical needs for issues directly related to those developing chronic diseases, such as Type 2 diabetes, heart conditions, cardiovascular problems and hypertension.
 In fact, many of the current chronic health problems facing society today are directly related to the food we eat to include those mentioned above and autoimmune diseases, Alzheimer’s, fibromyalgia, and more.
 This will also impact the quality of life issues as chronic pain and mobility issues set in.